torchbox/wagtail-wordpress-import/docs/inline_shortcodes.md

 The complete Wagtail Documentation example can be [Viewed Here](https://docs.wagtail.io/en/stable/extending/extending_draftail.html#creating-new-entities) and this is the first step you should take to get the example working in your own project.

-We are making the assumption that in your imported HTML that will be part of a RichText block there is an inline shortcode that will represent a stock to be displayed both in the editor and in the front end.
+We assume here that you are importing HTML that will be part of a RichText block, and that the HTML contains an inline shortcode `[stock symbol="TSLA"]`, that you want to be editable in the Draftail editor, and to be displayed in the rendered page.

-The word press shortcode will be transformed during the import form  `[stock symbol="TSLA"]` to `<span data-stock="TSLA">$TSLA</span>` before being saved to the RichText block.
+The WordPress shortcode will be transformed during the import, from `[stock symbol="TSLA"]` to `<span data-stock="TSLA">$TSLA</span>` before being saved to the RichText block.

-You will only need to write one class to handle a shortcode like this. the symbol is dynamic and can be different across multiple shortcode in hte same HTML content.
+You will only need to write one class to handle a shortcode like this.
+The symbol is dynamic and can be different across multiple shortcodes in the same HTML content.

 All shortcodes of the type `[stock symbol="any-valid-symbol"]` will be transformed.